Aztecs: Taxation

 Another form of distribution of goods was through the payment of taxes.
+(Note: These payments are also commonly referred to as "tributes".
+They were exclusively called "tributes" until a recent debate over whether "tax" is a more appropriate word for them.)

 When an altepetl was conquered, the victor imposed a yearly tax, usually paid in the form of whichever local product was most valuable or treasured.
 Several pages from the Codex Mendoza list subject towns along with the goods they supplied, which included not only luxuries such as feathers, adorned suits, and greenstone beads, but more practical goods such as cloth, firewood, and food.
 Taxes were usually paid twice or four times a year at differing times.

 Archaeological excavations in the Aztec-ruled provinces show that incorporation into the empire had both costs and benefits for provincial peoples.
 On the positive side, the empire promoted commerce and trade, and exotic goods from obsidian to bronze managed to reach the houses of both commoners and nobles.
 Trade partners also included the enemy Purépecha (also known as Tarascans), a source of bronze tools and jewelry.
 On the negative side, imperial taxes imposed a burden on commoner households, who had to increase their work to pay their share of taxes.
 Nobles, on the other hand, often made out well under the imperial rule because of the indirect nature of imperial organization.
 The empire had to rely on local kings and nobles and offered them privileges for their help in maintaining order and keeping the tax revenue flowing.